 The law prohibits employers from allowing or creating a hostile, offensive, or abusive work environment that targets a protected characteristic, such as race, age, gender, sexual orientation, and more.
 Supervisors, co-workers, and even non-employees can create a hostile work environment.
 Employees who are victims of harassment that is derived from discrimination against a protected class may have a hostile work environment claim against their employer.

 Examples of behaviors that can create a hostile work environment include verbal abuse, derogatory slurs, offensive jokes, discriminatory remarks, sexual advances, unwelcome touching, circulating rumors, and intimidating behaviors such as threats.
 This is not a complete list of all conduct that can result in a hostile work environment.
 It is important to speak with an attorney to evaluate your case.
 Some situations may create more liability for the employer than just a hostile work environment claim.
 For example, unwanted sexual advances or offensive jokes could give rise to both a sexual harassment claim and a hostile work environment claim.
-An experienced Los Angeles employment law attorney can help make sure all your claims are addressed appropriately and to the fullest extent.
+An experienced Los Angeles employment law attorney at Sparrow Law Group can help make sure all your claims are addressed appropriately and to the fullest extent.

 Why Choose Us?

 Sparrow Law Group is experienced in all aspects of California employment law, and we treat every client like family.
 We will get to know you and your case so that we can put together a winning strategy that is tailored specifically for you and your situation.
 Our attorneys have experience on both sides of these cases, so they are adept at anticipating and countering the defenses that may be presented.
-If you don’t want to feel like just another case number, then reach out to a skilled discrimination litigator Sparrow Law Group today to let us go to work for you.
+If you don’t want to feel like just another case number, then reach out to a skilled Los Angeles discrimination attorney Sparrow Law Group today to let us go to work for you.

 Proving A Hostile Work Environment